-The Remuneration Committee comprises three independent non-executive directors, namely, Mr. Man Wai Lun, Mr. Zhou Zhencun, Mr. Chen Yongping; and one executive director, Mr. Liu Xin Chen and is chaired by Mr. Man Wai Lun.
+The Remuneration Committee comprises three independent non-executive directors, namely, Mr. Man Wai Lun, Mr. Wong Lap Wai (resigned on 31 May 2022), Mr. Li Guang Jian (resigned on 6 June 2022), Mr. Zhou Zhencun (appointed on 13 July 2022), Mr. Chen Yongping (appointed on 13 July 2022); and one executive director, Mr. Liu Xin Chen and is chaired by Mr. Man Wai Lun.

-During the year ended 31 December 2023, the Remuneration Committee had held one meetings and the Remuneration Committee has reviewed the remuneration policy and structure relating to Directors and senior management of the Group.
-During the year ended 31 December 2023, there were no material matters relating to any share scheme which required review or approval by the Remuneration Committee.
+During the year ended 31 December 2022, the Remuneration Committee had held 3 meetings and the Remuneration Committee has reviewed the remuneration policy and structure relating to Directors and senior management of the Group.